aimms/language-reference/advanced-language-components/the-aimms-programming-interface/model-edit-functions.rst

 .. rubric:: Compilation

-The model edit functions available for compilation and model status queries are listed in :numref:`table:api.model.edit.compilation`.
+The model edit functions available for compilation and model status queries are listed in :ref:`this table <table:api.model.edit.compilation>`.
 The central function ``AimmsMeCompile (MEH)`` compiles the node ``MEH`` and all its sub-nodes.
 The entire application (main model and libraries) is compiled if the argument ``MEH`` equals